rhezab/rhezab-notes/etc/cookie-dough.rst

 I was handed lots of arbitrary objectives, arbitrary in the sense that they were handed to me without satisfactory justifications.
 I became decent at achieving arbitrary objectives.
 I got pretty good grades, for instance.
 But achieving for the sake of achievement isn't very satisfying.

 I guess I'm writing this as a personal resolution to make myself more sensitive to other kinds of rewards, and not let achievement or pretention get in the way.
-Intrinsic rewards, whatever that means, seem promising.
+Intrinsic rewards seem promising, rewards that are more ends than means.
 Rewards like curiosity, or sensual pleasure, or those derived from empathy.

 I fantasize about the following scene.
 It's thirty years in the future.
 I meet someone who reminds me of a younger version of myself.
 They ask me why I do x or y.
 I stare back at them, a little confused.
 I'm not sure.
 I stutter.
 Just because, I guess.